infinite0007/SmartArt/WebApp/README.md

 ### `npm start`
 **Easiest Way to get started with SmartArt**\

-Runs the smartArt-Server plus the WebApp in development mode with one command.\
+Runs the SmartArt-Server plus the WebApp with one command.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm run dev`